-Additionally please observe the following precautions for cleaning and maintenance...
+Additionally, please observe the following precautions for cleaning and maintenance...

-- Do not clean with solvents, and only use a damp cloth on the exterior of the unit. - Do not undertake maintenance of the unit, outside the scope of that defined within this manual, unless instructed to do so by Tritech International Ltd technical support. - Do not insert extraneous object (metal or other alien substance) into the unit or any of its connector apertures.
+- Do not clean with solvents, and only use a damp cloth on the exterior of the unit. - Do not undertake maintenance of the unit, outside the scope of that defined within this manual, unless instructed to do so by Technical Support. - Do not insert extraneous object (metal or other alien substance) into the unit or any of its connector apertures.